About the profile areas

-Akatarawa is bounded by the Kāpiti Coast District Council area in the north, the South Wairarapa District Council area in the east, State Highway 2, the locality of Te Marua, the Hutt River, the locality of Totara Park and the Hutt River in the south, and Bulls Run Road, the locality of Moonshine Valley and Porirua City in the west.
+Akatarawa is bounded by the Kāpiti Coast District Council area in the north, the South Wairarapa District Council area in the east, State Highway 2, the locality of Te Marua, the Hutt River, the locality of Totara Park, the Hutt River,and Lower Hutt City in the south, and Bulls Run Road, Paremata Haywards Road, Mt Cecil Road and Porirua City in the west.

 Akatarawa is named as a corruption of 'Akaterewa' which comes from the Māori words 'aka' meaning 'vine' and 'tarewa' meaning 'hanging, trailing or drooping'.

 persons per hectare